lazy29t/RecoTime/README.md

 ## Functions

-- Identifies the tecnology working on a Web Page using'WhatWeb'.
+- Identifies the tecnology working on a Web Page using `WhatWeb`
-- Searches subdomains using Subfinder.
+- Searches subdomains using `Subfinder`
-- Discovers endpoints by means of `Waybackurls`.
+- Discovers endpoints by means of `Waybackurls`
-- Analyzes vulnerabilities in WordPress Web Pages using `WPScan`.
+- Analyzes vulnerabilities in WordPress Web Pages using `WPScan`

 ## Install
 ```console